Bali bombings probe deepens

 The other man being questioned is the only surviving security guard at Sari's, officials said.

-Authorities were also talking to the relatives of two Indonesian men whose identity cards were found in the rubble.
-The men themselves, said to be from East Java and Lombok, have not been located, but officials want to know why they were there.
+Authorities are also talking to the relatives of two Indonesian men, said to be from East Java and Lombok, whose identity cards were found in the rubble but who have not been located.